AntonovAlexander/activecore/README.md

 Pipe MLIP functionality is demonstrated via 6 RISC-V (RV32I) CPU designs with variable-length pipelines (riscv_1stage-riscv_6stage).
 MLIP-based codes for RISC-V CPU cores are located at /designs/activecore/riscv.
-All the cores function in hardware (however, exaustive testing is in progress).
+All the cores function in hardware (exaustive testing is in progress).

 Previously, mainline working projects were based on CPUs with DLX architecture.